 Fluctuations on Time

-“To be historical”, wrote philosopher Paul Ricoeur, “an event must be more than a singular occurrence, a unique happening.
+“To be historical”, writes philosopher Paul Ricoeur, “an event must be more than a singular occurrence, a unique happening.
 It receives its definition from its contribution to the development of a plot”.
-If narrative is central to written history, what might Ricoeur’s statement mean for artistic practices that operate with historical materials, such archives or found objects, or for artistic practices that use historical theories themselves as subject matter?
+If narrative is central to written history, what might Ricoeur’s statement mean for artistic practices that operate with historical materials, such archives or found objects, or for artistic practices that use historical theories as subject matter?

 In this project, narratives of loss and trauma centred on the framework of delGado’s investigation.
 Arriving in Nablus as a stranger, the artist embarked in a journey which will take him to experience the reality that its inhabitants have lived through.

 What remains the most significant underlying theme of the project is this hidden history that shows the restrictions of movement and the “controlled” anger of living under a military occupation, which to many is utterly difficult to bear.

 The artist, as a foreigner, wanders the territory, a place heavily charged with historical significations.
 Without a plan or determined route, he walks down the mountains into the city, bumping into people who stop him for not particularly reasons.
 This ‘accident’ will trigger the encounter with a story that was waiting to be unfolded, which somehow will feed content into the experiential journey.

 Time's out and I'm home alone with the shadow I cast

 Gone is the law of the universe, scattered by frivolous fate